NetSuite CPQ Configurator Products

 Working with Product Building Blocks

 NetSuite CPQ Configurator organizes products in building blocks, such as questions, answers, and images.
-Most building blocks are rule-based, and you can use them depending on whether the condition expressed in their rule is met.
+Many building blocks are rule-based, and they are activated depending on certain conditions.
 For more information about rules, see Activating Building Blocks with Rules.

 Create the user interface with the following building blocks: